MichaelOliveiraBx/clicktactoe/README.md

    - Can be configured for different difficulty levels
    - Provides a more human-like playing experience with occasional mistakes

-By default the AI player is plug to the `MinimaxAiPlayerProvider`
+By default the AI player is plug to the `MinimaxAiPlayerProvider` and if you want to test chatGPT you can add the token in the `ChatGptAiPlayerProvider`